 The Warrior Inn at Grand Forks Air Force Base is located at 632 Holzapple St. Building 117.
 Front desk hours are Monday – Friday 8:00 a.m. to 4:00 p.m and standby only on Saturdays and Sundays.
 After hours contact numbers are 701-335-3441 or 701-335-3484.
 Call and make reservations for temporary lodging as early as possible to include reservations for your pets at 701-747-7200.

 Important documents to be hand carried should include, but are not limited to, the following:

 If arriving from overseas, hand carried documents should also include the following items:

 Portable cribs are available at the front desk.

 Timing can be important in a military marriage.
-If you have PCS (Permanent Change of Station) orders and get married before you actually make the move, you can have your spouse added to your orders and the military will pay for the relocation of your spouse and her property (furniture and such).
+If you have Permanent Change of Station orders and get married before you actually make the move, you can have your spouse added to your orders and the military will pay for the relocation of your spouse and their personal property.
 However, if you report to your new duty assignment first, and then get married, you will have to pay for the relocation of your spouse out of your own pocket.
 If you get married before your PCS to Grand Forks Air Force Base, it is imperative your chain of command, including your commander, is contacted as soon as possible.
 Follow their procedures exactly as they are given.
 The military will not pay or reimburse you for travel and housing of your spouse and/or dependents if the proper procedures aren't followed.